 When it comes to skin cancer, early diagnosis is important.
 If you notice any abnormal spots or moles, notify a board certified dermatologist immediately.

-Most skin cancers contain a genetic component.
-While genetics plays a crucial role, the sun and unprotected ultraviolet exposure, such as tanning beds, can contribute to the likelihood of being diagnosed with skin cancer.
-In order to prevent skin cancer, I recommend avoiding the peak sun hours between 10 and 2, applying and reapplying a broad-spectrum sunscreen, and seeing a board certified dermatologist once a year for a full body skin check.
+Most skin cancers are due in part to genetics.
+However, while genetics plays a crucial role, the sun and unprotected ultraviolet light exposure, such as tanning beds, increase the risk of developing skin cancer.
+In order to prevent skin cancer, we recommend avoiding the peak sun hours between 10am and 4pm, applying and reapplying a broad-spectrum sunscreen of SPF 30 or higher, and seeing a board-certified dermatologist once a year for a full body skin check.